The Mind of Evil: Home media

 The original soundtrack for this serial was released on CD in the UK in February 2009.
 The linking narration was provided by Richard Franklin.

-For many years, this story was unique amongst the BBC's holdings of Pertwee-era serials in that the BBC held no complete colour copies of any of its episodes.
-However, about four and a half minutes of colour footage from episode six existed on an off-air domestic NTSC Betamax recording.
+For many years, this story was unique amongst Pertwee serials in that the BBC held no complete colour copies of any of its episodes.
+Four and a half minutes of colour footage from episode six existed on an off-air domestic NTSC Betamax tape, the rest of the episode on the tape having been overwritten by the recording of a different programme.
 The serial was released on VHS in May 1998 using the BBC's black-and-white 16mm film recordings.
 The colour scenes, restored by combining the colour signal from the off-air recording and the black and white signal from the film recording, were included as a bonus extra after the story.
 Several colour clips from the story were included on the 2011 DVD release Day of the Daleks as part of the UNIT family history.

 The serial was released on DVD in June 2013.
 Episodes two to six were restored to colour via the chroma dot colour recovery technique used for other black-and-white Pertwee-era stories.
-The telerecording of episode one does not contain chroma dot information (this was filtered out at the time it was made) and was recoloured using colour referenced from the other restored episodes.
+The telerecording of episode one does not contain chroma dot information as it was filtered out at the time it was made, so was recoloured using colour referenced from the other restored episodes.
 Keyframes, including the first frame of a shot and every fifth frame thereafter (approximately 7,000 in total) were hand coloured by Stuart Humphryes.
 Motion-estimation software was then used to interpolate the extrapolated colour from the key frames into the intervening frames.

 On 8 March 2021, this story was released on Blu-ray alongside the rest of Season 8 with a brand new restoration.